eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/_index.md

 The Vehicle Signal Specification ([VSS](https://covesa.github.io/vehicle_signal_specification/)) provides a domain taxonomy for vehicle signals and defines the vehicle data semantically, which is exchanged between _Vehicle Apps_ and the Databroker.

-The Vehicle Service Catalog ([VSC](https://github.com/COVESA/vehicle_service_catalog#vehicle-service-catalog)) extends VSS with functional remote procedure call definitions and semantically defines the gRPC interfaces of Vehicle Services and _Vehicle Apps_.

-As an alternative to VSS and VSC, vehicle data and services can be defined semantically in a general IoT modelling language like Digital Twin Definition Language ([DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)) or BAMM Aspect Meta Model [BAMM](https://github.com/OpenManufacturingPlatform/sds-bamm-aspect-meta-model) as well.

 The Velocitas SDK is using [VSS](https://covesa.github.io/vehicle_signal_specification/) as the semantic model for the Vehicle Model.

 ### Communication Protocols